The 9P sample setting of Spyragia has fantasy and steampunk themes. Its economy and magic are intertwined.

 A GM is planning an adventure for a PC who has five skills of skill rating 4 or higher.
 If the adventure is of average length and difficulty he PC will finish the adventure gaining wealth equal to 5 × 25 = 125 more coins.

-The GM decides the adventure should include treasure worth 85 coins as well as 40 coins the quest's patron pays the PC for finishing the assignment.
+The GM decides the adventure should include treasure worth about 85 coins as well as 40 coins the quest's patron pays the PC for finishing the assignment.

 More About Wages